Mixing fraction in classical novae: Summary

 \section{Summary}

-In the present work, by employing the stellar evolution code MESA, we investigated the elemental abundance ratios during nova outbursts, which can be used to estimate the WD-mixing fraction in CO novae.
-These ratios show a weak dependence on the WD mass and the He-mixing, but they are sensitive to the WD-mixing fraction.
-We identified the elemental abundance ratios $\rm (H+He)/\sum CNO$, $\rm (H+He)/Ne$, $\rm \sum CNO/Mg$ and $\rm \sum CNO/Si$ that can meet the conditions for determining the WD-mixing degree, where $\rm (H+He)/\sum CNO$ is the most useful mixing meter.
-In addition, we estimated the WD-mixing fraction in some representative classical novae.
-Moreover, we found that a higher metallicity (i.e. higher WD-mixing fraction) prefers to be accompanied by a longer $t_{\rm 2}$ time in classical novae.
-The present work can be used to provide some constraints on the mixing theories in nova systems.
+By employing the stellar evolution code MESA, we investigated the elemental abundance ratios during nova outbursts.
+These ratios can be used to estimate the WD mixing fraction in CO novae.
+They show a weak dependence on the WD mass and the He mixing, but they are sensitive to the WD mixing fraction.
+We identified the elemental abundance ratios $\rm (H+He)/\sum CNO$, $\rm (H+He)/Ne$, $\rm \sum CNO/Mg,$ and $\rm \sum CNO/Si$ that can meet the conditions for determining the WD mixing degree, where $\rm (H+He)/\sum CNO$ is the most useful mixing meter.
+In addition, we estimated the WD mixing fraction in some representative classical novae.
+Moreover, we found that a higher metallicity (i.e. higher WD mixing fraction) is preferentially accompanied by a longer $t_{\rm 2}$ time in classical novae.
+Our work can be used to provide some constraints on the mixing theories in nova systems.
 In order to better understand the mixing process, more observed samples and theoretical simulations are needed.